LOCAL MINNESOTA STONES IN STOCK

 "Isle Royal Greenstone, or Chlorastrolite is a Chatoyant variety of Pumpellyite exibiting chatoyant patterned veins similar to a turtle back, described from the copper-mining regions of the Keweenaw Peninsular of Michigan and Isle Royale in Lake Superior." https://www.minerals.net/mineral-variety/mineral/chlorastrolite.aspx

 Isle Royal Greenstone is the finest gem quality stone available along the shores of Lake Superior.
-The gem is found both on Isle Royale and in regions of the Keweenaw, but mining on the Isle has been illegal for many years, so the pieces I have from the Island are even more valuable and special.
+The gem is found both on Isle Royale and in regions of the Keweenaw, but mining on the Isle has been illegal for many years, so the pieces we have from the Island are even more valuable and special.
 Isle Royale Greenstone is brighter and boasts a slightly different turtleback pattern than Keweenaw Greenstone, making it ideal for engagement rings.